 Basic and diluted earnings per share are computed using the two-class method, which is an earnings allocation method that determines earnings per share for Common Shares and participating securities.
 The undistributed earnings are allocated between Common Shares and participating securities as if all earnings had been distributed during the period.
 Participating securities and Common Shares have equal rights to undistributed earnings.
 Basic earnings per share is calculated by dividing net earnings, less earnings available to participating securities, by the basic weighted average Common Shares outstanding.
 Diluted earnings per share is calculated by dividing attributable net earnings by the weighted average number of Common Shares plus the effect of potential dilutive Common Shares outstanding during the period using the treasury stock method.

-In calculating diluted net loss per share, the numerator and denominator are adjusted, if dilutive, for the change in fair value of the warrant liability and the number of potentially dilutive Common Shares assumed to be outstanding during the period using the treasury stock method.
+In calculating diluted net loss per share, if the change in fair value of the warrant liability is dilutive, the numerator and denominator are adjusted for such change and the number of potentially dilutive Common Shares assumed to be outstanding during the period using the treasury stock method.
 No adjustments are made when the warrants are out of the money.

-For the three months ended March 31, 2021 and 2020, the warrants were out of the money and no adjustment was made to exclude the loss recognized by TIP Inc. for the change in fair value of the warrant liability.
-A gain of \$0.1 million and a loss of \$0.1 million resulted from the change in fair value of the warrant liability for the three months ended March 31, 2021 and 2020, respectively.
-The gain or loss from the warrant liability, when considered along with other TIP Inc. expenses for the three months ended March 31, 2021 and 2020, increased the net loss attributable to TIP Inc. along with the resulting basic loss per share and, therefore, resulted in the Class C Units being antidilutive when included as if redeemed.
+For the three and six months ended June 30, 2021 and 2020, the warrants were out of the money and no adjustment was made to exclude the loss recognized by TIP Inc. for the change in fair value of the warrant liability.
+A gain of \$0.1 million resulted from the change in fair value of the warrant liability for both the three and six months ended June 30, 2021.
+The value of the warrants was unchanged for the three months ended June 30, 2020, and a loss of \$0.1 million resulted from the change in fair value of the warrant liability for the six months ended June 30, 2020.
+The gain or loss from the warrant liability, when considered along with other TIP Inc. expenses for the three and six months ended June 30, 2021 and 2020 increased the net loss attributable to TIP Inc. along with the resulting basic loss per share and, therefore, resulted in the Class C Units being antidilutive when included as if redeemed.